 Hell Boats, released in 1970, was filmed in Malta in the late 1960s and directed by Paul Wendkos.1 The film follows a common formula used in British films at the time: the lead is an American actor (essential to help sell the film in America) who, for a variety of different reasons, finds himself in a British unit leading the fight against Germany.
 This device had worked, with varying levels of success, in films such as 633 Squadron (1964), The Guns of Navarone (1961), The Cockleshell Heroes (1955) and, to a lesser extent, Operation Crossbow (1965) and The Red Beret (1953).

-In Hell Boats, the plot revolves around Lieutenant Commander Jeffords (played by James Franciscus), an American with an English mother, who volunteered with the Royal Navy at the outbreak of the war and commands an MTB in Coastal Forces.
-After having his boat sunk beneath him in the English Channel in 1942, he is sent to Malta to undertake a top secret mission to destroy a German installation full of radio controlled glider bombs.
+In Hell Boats, the plot revolves around Lieutenant Commander Jeffords (played by James Franciscus), an American with an English mother who volunteered to join the Royal Navy at the outbreak of the war.
+After having his MTB sunk beneath him in the English Channel in 1942, he is sent to Malta to undertake a top secret mission to destroy a German installation full of radio controlled glider bombs.
 Upon arriving in Malta, he finds himself facing multiple problems; a stiff British base commander, a love interest (coincidentally the base commander’s wife), a lack of resources and, of course, the Germans.1

 The MTBs themselves are featured in the opening two minutes of credits.
 Sadly, this is perhaps the most prolonged bit of footage in the entire film, as almost all of the subsequent scenes at sea have quite obviously been filmed with models.
 The excessive model use was most likely done for continuity as, eventually, all of the MTBs in the film are destroyed.
 This means that the real boats used for filming are relegated to a few bridge shots, some establishing shots and set decoration at base.